Learn the simple method to reverse sear filet mignon and never again be intimidated by making steak at home! 💯

 Notes

-- Make ahead: You can season the filet mignon with kosher salt up to 24 hours in advance.
-Store uncovered in the fridge to dry brine — this helps enhance flavor and promotes a better sear.
+- Make ahead: Season filet mignon with kosher salt up to 24 hours in advance and refrigerate uncovered to dry brine for better flavor and searing.
 Bring to room temperature before cooking.

-- Leftovers will keep for up to 3 days.
+- Storage: Leftovers keep for up to 3 days in the fridge.

-- To gently reheat, place the steak in a low oven (around 250°F) until warmed through, about 15–20 minutes, or reheat slices briefly in a skillet with a bit of butter.
-Skip the microwave to avoid overcooking.
+- Reheating: Warm gently in a 250°F oven for 15–20 minutes or reheat sliced steak briefly in a skillet with a little butter.
+Skip the microwave.

-- Freezing instructions: Cooked filet mignon can be frozen for up to 3 months.
-Let it cool completely, then wrap tightly in plastic wrap and foil before placing in a freezer-safe bag.
-Thaw overnight in the fridge before reheating.
+- Freezing: Cooked filet mignon can be frozen for up to 3 months.
+Cool completely, wrap tightly, and freeze in a freezer-safe bag.
+Thaw overnight in a fridge before reheating.

 Definitely trying this!
 It looks amazing.
 We have a chateaubriand just waiting for a special night.
 Would you recommend a reverse sear for that too?
 I’ve contemplated slicing it….